A Fistful of Collars

 They looked at Jen’s understanding face, saw the beginnings of tears forming in the corners of her eyes, saw her lips trembling with indecision of whether she should interrupt Mae to offer support.
 Mae continued without needing her to vocalize the feelings, they knew Jen understood the broad strokes from their months together.

 “Sorry, didn’t mean to go that deep right now.
 Anyway, when I started to transition I re-read it for probably the twentieth time and it occurred to me that there's a trans-narrative in there someplace.
 The main character, Harry Haller, shares his initials with the author, Herman Hesse, and meets and falls in love with a woman named Hermine, a feminized version of the author’s own name.
-And that’s not even really reaching, since in the book it’s called out that she reminds Henry of his childhood friend Herman and at one point she even dresses up as him.
+And that’s barely even subtext, since in the book it’s explicitly called out that she reminds Henry of his childhood friend Herman and at one point she even dresses up as him.
 It's as if the author created a feminized version of himself for his main character to talk to and fall in love with.”

 Jen sat speechless for a minute, trying to absorb everything Mae had just told her.
 A million questions flew through her mind, so many of them unimportant.
 She wanted to ask something that showed Mae how grateful she was that they shared this with her, but her mouth decided to blurt out: